 ● Regulatory compliant.

 Package treatment plants are pre-engineered and pre-assembled at the point of manufacturing.
-This makes them compact, easy to install, and economic.
+This makes them compact, easy to install, and economical.
 They are essentially turnkey or plug-and-play wastewater treatment plants.

 ● User friendly.